heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 #### What you were ask to do

-- A TCP network application with its own application protocol
-- You can choose what the network application will do (you can be creative!)
-  - a chat application, a chess game, a shopping list application, ...
+- Get and access a virtual machine on our cloud with SSH
+- Install Docker and Docker Compose on the virtual machine
+- Develop a simple CRUD API to manage resources
+- Deploy the applications (reverse proxy + CRUD API)
+- Access the applications from a (free) domain name
-- Groups of two students
+- Groups of 4 students

 We have seen some very interesting projects!
 All of you were very creative!
-Chat applications, hanging man (poor boy...) games, naval battle games, etc.
+TODO, etc.

 #### Elements to improve for next year

-TODO
+- Nothing much to improve in my opinion.
+I think it is the perfect practical work to close the loop of the course.
+Do you agree?

 ### GAPS feedback